-Students may possess and use electronic devices (or hereafter referred to as "e-devices") on school grounds but ARE subject to the following rules:
+Students may possess and use electronic devices (or hereafter referred to as "e-devices") on school grounds but are subject to the following rules:

-- E-devices shall NOT be used in a way that threatens, humiliates, harasses, or intimidates school-related individuals, including students, employees, and visitors, or be used in a way that violates local, state, or federal law.
+• E-devices shall not be used in a way that threatens, humiliates, harasses, or intimidates school-related individuals, including students, employees, and visitors, or be used in a way that violates local, state, or federal law.
 While FJH will not routinely search confiscated e-devices, if there is reasonable suspicion as to questionable content (i.e. text threats, pornography, etc.) members of the administration may view the content.
 If documentation of inappropriate or illegal behavior is discovered, appropriate measures will be taken by school administrators and local law enforcement.
-According to DSD Acceptable Use Agreement and personal sensitivities, any photo or video of students on school grounds should not be published for public view with persons identified without their permission. - E-devices may be used at the appropriate times.
-The e-device is to be "powered off" during classes.
-FJH will allow usage before and after school, in between classes, during lunch times (considering that they are used appropriately in common areas which do not disturb in-session classes) and in the office.
-No devices should be used in bathrooms and locker rooms.
-E-devices may not be used during any District-wide testing unless prior permission is granted.
-If it is urgent to contact the student or others immediately, please call the office.
-Leaving a text for the student to retrieve at an allowed time is also acceptable. - When in use, e-devices must be set to "silent or vibrate" mode or be used with headphones.
-It is advised that these devices should not interfere with the face-to-face social interaction that is appropriate for this age group. - Each teacher has the right to dictate the usage level of e-devices in his or her own classroom.
-At the first week of the semester, each teacher will instruct the students of their classroom usage allowances, if any.
-Students, who transfer into the class, must consult the teacher about their specific policies.
+According to DSD Acceptable Use Agreement and personal sensitivities, any photo or video of students on school grounds should not be published for public view with persons identified without their permission.

+- E-devices may be used at the appropriate times: No devices should be used in bathrooms and locker rooms.
+E-devices may not be used during any District-wide testing unless prior permission is granted. - E-devices should not be used in a way that disrupts the classroom or school. - Each teacher has the right to dictate the usage level of e-devices in their own classroom.
+Each teacher will instruct students of their classroom e-device usage allowances, if any.
+It is the students' responsibility to know the e-device expectations for each teacher.
 The use of games or videos on an e-device may not be used in classrooms without a teacher's permission. - Students are responsible for any loss, damage or theft of their personal property or the contents on the e-device.
-Parents, we ask that you carefully consider whether your child needs to have any of these items at school. - Students will be subject to classroom and administrative consequences when these devices cause a distraction or disruption to the learning environment, or when a student uses an electronic device in an inappropriate manner.
+Students are also responsible for loss, damage, or theft of school devices and accessories that are checked out the student. - Students will be subject to classroom and administrative consequences when devices cause a distraction or disruption to the learning environment, or when a student uses an electronic device in an inappropriate manner. - Students may be fined if they lose, damage or misuse school devices.
+Please pay special attention when agreeing to the Device Permission Form provided by Davis School District. - Insurance will be offered to cover loss or damage to school computers checked out by students, FJH highly recommends purchasing insurance.
+SEE MORE INFO HERE

-VIOLATIONS of Electronic Device Policy:
+Violations of Electronic Device Policy when a device is sent to the office:

-- > FIRST: Student picks up electronic device after school and 5 disciplinary points - > SECOND: Parent contacted, and PARENT picks up device after school, 1- day lunch detention and 10 disciplinary points.

-- THIRD: Parent contacted, and PARENT picks up device after school, 3day lunch detention and 15 disciplinary points - FOURTH: In-school suspension and possible further restriction of e-device usage (loss of usage, restricted privilege, etc.) at the judgment of the school administration and while working with the students' parents/guardians.
+- First Violation: Student picks up electronic device after school and issued 10 disciplinary points. - Second Violation: Parent/guardian contacted by administration and plan made to help the student avoid future violations, student may pick up device after school and student issued 10 disciplinary points. - Third Violation: Parent contacted, and parent must pick up device from the school, student issued 10 disciplinary points. - Fourth+ Violation: Possible restriction of e-device usage at the judgment of the school administration while working with the students' parents/guardians.
+Parent picks up device, 10 disciplinary points.

-Dress and Grooming

-(Approved and adopted by the School Community Council May 28, 2019.)
+Dress and Grooming-Approved and adopted by the School Community Council May 28, 2019

 The Davis County School Board recognizes that dress and grooming standards affect the behavior of students.
-In order to promote respect for self, others, and authority, student safety, and exposing students to expectations about professional dress, Farmington Junior High has adopted the following dress standards:
+In order to promote respect for self, others, and authority, student safety, and expose students to expectations about professional dress, Farmington Junior High has adopted the following dress standards: